octoml/qualcomm/README.md

 # Qualcomm TVM Evaluation Repo

 ***Disclaimer: This is in progress development code and does not reflect the productized final state that will be upstreamed.
 Some important features are missing and some refactoring is required.
+All code herein is subject to change.

 Last version of TVM this was evaluated on and worked (01/28/2021): `6f75cffb64f20e72a2fad425ce58d0fd32c0d4c8`.